रaपa Learning

 • Name your files and functions to reflect purpose, rather than their contents

-• Add functionality by adding code, rather than changing the legacy
+• Add functionality by adding code.
+Leave the legacy unchanged (Open-close principle)

 Review modularity